openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 ###5.
 Clone the Kubernetes Repository

 Find the Kubernetes repository at https://github.com/Amsterdam/openstad-kubernetes.
 Clone it and go into the k8s/openstad folder.
 All commands and file below are present in this subdirectory.

-Warning: use the **development** branch for now! (we expect to move first version to master in august 2020)